chimaera66/DNA-autosomal-superkit-creator/README.md

     * Company priority
         - Decides which company genome that are preferred if several companies has called the same position in the same chromosome (calls get priority over nocalls)

-3. run python `create_superkit.py` and the program will parse the DNA files in the default directory `./input/` and merge them together to a "SuperKit"
+3. run python `create_superkit.py` and the program will parse the DNA files in the default directory `./input/` and merge them together to a `SuperKit`

 ## How to use analyse_dna_file.py: